bluegrass-devs/Gilda/README.md

 # Gilda
-A simple learning/bot for the Bluegrass Developers guild ....
+A simple bot for the Bluegrass Developers guild ....
 Gilda. or should it be Guilda? 🤷‍♂️

+Please feel free to submit PRs for any issues, errors, and/or additional functionality.
+Before doing so see the [code of conduct](CODE_OF_CONDUCT.md).

 ## build new functions

-* `fn init --runtime python --trigger http events`
+* `fn init --runtime python --trigger http <function name>`
-* `fn list triggers gilda `
+* `fn list triggers gilda` should list the http trigger for the new event

 ## Running locally